ZECTBynmo/Octopu/README.md

+# Octopu

+Octopu is a node.js build system.
+It allows you to easily spin up build machines, kick off builds, and manage various aspects of your build machines from a simple interface.

 ## Installation

 ```
 npm install -g octopu
 ```

-# Summary

-Octopu is a node.js build system.
-It has two parts:

 ### Build Manager